 - Delirium tremens during stage three is the most severe.
 For instance, it may consist of hallucinations, seizures, fever, agitation, and debilitating confusion.
 However, this stage happens to only about five percent of patients withdrawing from alcohol.
 DTs may not manifest until up to two days after alcohol fully leaves the bloodstream, which is one of the reasons they’re so dangerous.
 Patients may only experience mild withdrawal before a sudden onset of DTs.

-At Serenity House Detox, you can expect the following:
+At Serenity House Detox & Recovery, you can expect the following:

 - Supervision by a skilled medical team

 - Safe and comfortable environment

 - Gender-specific detox programs

 Don’t let an addiction to alcohol control your life.
 Take the first step to a lasting recovery with alcohol detox at Serenity House Detox & Recovery in Houston, TX.
 Give us a call today at 866.516.8356.
 Don’t try to detox from alcohol by yourself.
 Let us guide you to a new life, alcohol-free.